wa4331b/reconst_E_external_antenna/README.md

 ```

 # Credit
-This program is written by S. Omi.
+This program for external antenna is written by S. Omi.
 This document (README.md) is written by Y. Kushiyama.
+The program for internal antenna is modified by R.Hanan and S.Omi